-1. Bituminous Pavers.
-Provide self-contained, power-propelled units with activated screeds or activated strikeoff assemblies and with automatic screed controls, capable of producing a finished surface of specified evenness and texture.
+1. Asphalt Pavers.
+Provide self-contained, power-propelled units with activated screeds or activated strike-off assemblies and with automatic screed controls, capable of producing a finished surface of specified evenness and texture.
 Provide heated units capable of spreading and finishing the mixture to the widths and depths indicated.
 Provide units capable of being operated at forward speeds consistent with satisfactory placement of the mixture, equipped with receiving hoppers having sufficient capacity for uniform spreading, and equipped with distribution systems that place the mixture uniformly in front of the screeds.

 Use hydraulic or other extension types against abutting lanes or longitudinal joints only if the unit feeds and activates the extension by the same method as the main screed.
+For fixed width paving operations on pavers where the screed is fed by augers, provide auger extensions to within 18 inches or less of the end gate.
 At the outside edge of pavement widths that cannot be uniformly placed, the Contractor may use a non-activated extension when approved by the Inspector-in-Charge.